-Pacific Online Systems Corporation ("Pacific Online"), incorporated in 1993, leases online betting equipment to the Philippine Charity Sweepstakes Office ("PCSO") for their lottery operations.
-Pacific Online listed its shares on the Philippine Stock Exchange with a successful initial public offering on April 2, 2007.
-A total of 39.8 million shares were offered to the public at ₱8.88 per share.
-Because of high demand for Pacific Online shares, it opened in the market at ₱13.25 per share on the listing date.
+Pacific Online Systems Corporation ("Pacific Online"), incorporated in 1993, listed its shares on the Philippine Stock Exchange with a successful initial public offering on April 2, 2007.
+Through the joint venture company, Pinoy Lotto Technologies Corporation, where it has 50% equity interest, Pacific Online leases online betting equipment to the Philippine Charity Sweepstakes Office ("PCSO") for its lotto operations throughout the Philippines.
 Belle's subsidiary, Premium Leisure Corp., owns 50.1% of all issued shares in Pacific Online as of December 31, 2023.

 Premium Leisure Corp. ("PLC") comprises the group's vehicle for gaming investments.
 It was originally incorporated as Sinophil Oil Exploration Co., Inc. in 1993 with the primary purpose of engaging in oil and gas exploration and development activities.
-On June 3, 1997, its name was changed to Sinophil Corporation, with the primary purpose of being an investment holding company.
-On July 18, 2014, its stockholders approved a further change in its name to Premium Leisure Corp. with the primary purpose being investing in gaming-related businesses.
-On July 24, 2014, Belle completed transfers to PLC of its 100% stake in PLAI and approximately 102 million shares in Pacific Online (comprising about 34% of issued common shares in Pacific Online), with the Company transferring to Belle various real estate assets and corporate securities.
+On June 3, 1997, its name was changed to Sinophil Corporation with a primary purpose of being an investment holding company and, on July 18, 2014, its stockholders approved a further change in its name to Premium Leisure Corp., with the primary purpose of holding investments in gaming-related businesses.
+On July 24, 2014, Belle competed transfers to PLC of its 100% stake in PLAI and approximately 102 million shares in Pacific Online (comprising about 34% of issued common shares in Pacific Online), with PLC transferring to Belle various real estate assets and corporate securities.
 PLC also increased its authorized capital stock from 16.1 billion shares to 43.6 billion shares, with Belle subscribing to 24.7 billion new common shares or approximately 90%.
-During September and October 2014,Belle, its subsidiaries and affiliates sold a total of approximately 3.5 billion shares in PLC in the secondary market, in order to increase PLC's public float.
+During September and October 2014, Belle, its subsidiaries and affiliates sold a total of approximately 3.5 billion shares in PLC in the secondary market, in order to increase PLC's public float.
 These share sales reduced Belle's consolidated ownership in PLC to 24.9 billion shares or 78.7%.
-On August 5, 2015,Belle sold its remaining 47.9 million shares in Pacific Online to PLC.
+On August 5, 2015, Belle sold its remaining 47.9 million shares in Pacific Online to PLC.
 As at December 31, 2023, Belle's ownership in PLC is at 79.8%.

-As the owner of 100% of the outstanding shares of PLAI, PLC will directly benefit from PLAI's share in gaming operations of City of Dreams Manila.
-Under the operating agreement between Belle, PLAI and Melco, PLAI will be entitled to receive from MRP agreed-upon monthly payments, after the opening of gaming operations in City of Dreams Manila, consisting of the following:
+As the owner of 100% of the outstanding shares of PLAI, PLC directly benefits from PLAI's share in the gaming operations of City of Dreams Manila.
+Under the operating agreement between Belle, PLAI and Melco, PLAI will be entitled to receive from MRP agreed-upon monthly payments from the gaming operations in City of Dreams Manila, consisting of the following:

-- The higher of (i) one-half of mass market gaming earnings before interest, taxes, depreciation and amortization (after adjusting for certain agreed deductions and for adding back expenses related to the lease agreement with Belle) or (ii) 15% of net mass market gaming revenues (after deductions forPAGCOR's non-VIP license fees), whichever is higher; and - The higher of (i) one-half of VIP gaming earnings before interest, taxes, depreciation and amortization(after adjusting for certain agreed deductions and for adding back expenses related to the lease agreement with Belle) or (ii) 5% of net mass market gaming revenues (after deductions for PAGCOR's VIP license fees, VIP commissions and incentives and VIP bad debts expenses), whichever is higher.
+- The higher of (i) one-half of mass market gaming earnings before interest, taxes, depreciation and amortization (after adjusting for certain agreed deductions and for adding back expenses related to the lease agreement with Belle) or (ii) 15% of net mass market gaming revenues (after deductions for PAGCOR's mass gaming license fees), whichever is higher; and - The higher of (i) one-half of VIP gaming earnings before interest, taxes, depreciation and amortization (after adjusting for certain agreed deductions and for adding back expenses related to the lease agreement with Belle) or (ii) 5% of net mass market gaming revenues (after deductions for PAGCOR's VIP gaming license fees, VIP commissions and incentives and VIP bad debts expenses), whichever is higher.

-The Board of Directors of PLC has set a policy for PLC to declare as dividends to its shareholders in every year at least 80% of its unrestricted retained earnings as of the previous financial year that are qualified to be paid as dividends.
+The Board of Directors of PLC has set a policy for PLC to declare as dividends to its shareholders at least 80% of its unrestricted retained earnings as of the previous financial year that are qualified to be paid as dividends, taking into consideration the availability and projected levels of cash, any restrictions that may be imposed by current and prospective financial covenants, operating results of its businesses/subsidiaries, working capital and long term capital expenditure requirements of its businesses/subsidiaries, and regulatory requirements on dividend payments, among others